 Media outreach can be tricky, especially if you do not get your emails opened by the journalists you are trying to reach during your PR campaign.
 It is possible that someone might read your email subject and immediately send that email to the trash without thinking twice.
 If no one is opening your outreach emails, then you have failed before you even get started.
-It is usually better if your emails are getting more opens which might translate to more reads and more replies depending on how your email pitch is written.
+It is usually better if your emails are getting more opens because this might translate to more reads and more replies depending on how your email pitch is written.

 1. Be upfront